ampproject/amphtml/extensions/amp-story/amp-story-page-outlink.md

 formats:
   - stories
 teaser:
-  text: An additional pane of content that can be associated with a single page of an AMP story.
+  text: A CTA button for opening external links with one tap in AMP story pages.
 ---

 <!--
-Copyright 2019 The AMP HTML Authors.
+Copyright 2021 The AMP HTML Authors.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.